rachelyayra/start-and-stop/README.md

-# Voice Start-Stop Detection using MFCC and SVM
+# Voice Command Detection using MFCC and SVM

 This GitHub repository contains a machine learning project for detecting voice segments that say "start" and "stop" using Mel-Frequency Cepstral Coefficients (MFCC) for voice preprocessing and Support Vector Machine (SVM) for classification.